kathrynhoule/virtual-pet-game/README.md

 # 🐾 Pet Sim Evolution Game

 A React-based virtual pet game where your pet grows and evolves based on how you care for it and the environments it explores.
-The core gameplay revolves around **autonomous adventure, environment-driven evolution, and light caretaking**.
+The core gameplay revolves around autonomous adventure, environment and item-based evolutions, with light caretaking elements.

 ---

 ## Current Features (MVP)
-- 1 virtual pet with stats:
+- 16 base pets (with placeholder images for now) with stats:
   - Hunger
   - Happiness
   - Energy
+  - Some other stats for gameplay features which still need to be expanded upon
 - Buttons to feed, play, and rest
 - Time-based stat decay
+- In-game day-night cycle affecting evolutions and events
-- 1 adventure location where your pet can go on timed missions
+- 11 adventure locations (with placeholder images) where your pet can go on timed missions to gain stats and potentially bring back useful items
-- Adventure results (XP, stat changes, etc.)
-- Pet evolution when requirements are met
-- 1 basic progression unlock (new area or shop)
+- 1 base shop with 1 unlockable shop (more to come soon)
+- Pet Rooms (with placeholder images for now)

 ---

 ## Upcoming Features
-- Additional starting pets
-- Additional pet evolutions
+- Pet evolution lines with criterias
 - Additional pet stats
-- Multiple adventure areas to choose from
-- Multiple room layouts to choose from
 - Shops with items that affect gameplay
 - NPCs
+- Events
 - Saving
-- Improved sprites and graphics
+- Original sprites and artwork to replace the placeholders
 - Sound effects and animations

 ---

 ## Tech Stack
-- **React**
+- React
-- **JavaScript**
+- JavaScript
 - Vite
 - Zustand
 - Motion.js (possibly)